vaibhavgeometer/Space-Shooter/README.md

 Space Shooter

-A simple space shooter game built with Pygame.
+A simple space shooter game built with Pygame, created using antigravity and gemini.

 ## Installation